ionic-zone/ionic.zone/_articles/understand/ionic-github-repositories.markdown

 ### Ionic Other

 * [ionic-themer](https://github.com/ionic-team/ionic-themer) - Super simple [Ionic Theme Generator](https://ionic-theme-creator.herokuapp.com/)
-* [ionicons](https://github.com/ionic-team/ionicons) - Ionicons are the "premium icon font for Ionic" and define the look of Ionic you know: By default, they are used everywhere where Icons appear in the apps created by Ionic.
+* [ionicons](https://github.com/ionic-team/ionicons) - _Ionicons_ are the "premium icon font for Ionic" and define the look of Ionic you know: By default, they are used everywhere where Icons appear in the apps created by Ionic.
 Tabbars, Buttons with Icons, Navigation use icons built with this icon font.
-* [learn-angular2](https://github.com/ionic-team/learn-angular2) - Ionic 2 switched from AngularJS to Angular, back then still known as Angular2.
+* [learn-angular2](https://github.com/ionic-team/learn-angular2) - Ionic switched from AngularJS to Angular, back then still known as Angular2.
 This repo contains the code for the website [http://learnangular2.com](http://learnangular2.com) that can help you get comfortable with Angular and learn all the stuff that changed.

 ## Ionic v1

-* [ionic-v1](https://github.com/ionic-team/ionic-v1) - Here Ionic moved the "old" code of Ionic v1 when they released Ionic "2".
+* [ionic-v1](https://github.com/ionic-team/ionic-v1) - Here Ionic moved the "old" code of _Ionic v1_ when they released Ionic "2".
 * [ionic-app-base](https://github.com/ionic-team/ionic-app-base) - Similar to the ionic2-app-base this is the base project template downloaded by the CLI when you `ionic start` a v1 project.
-* [ng-cordova](https://github.com/ionic-team/ng-cordova) - ng-cordova is Ionic Native for Ionic v1
+* [ng-cordova](https://github.com/ionic-team/ng-cordova) - _ngCordova_ is Ionic Native for Ionic v1
 * [ionic-code](https://github.com/ionic-team/ionic-code) - Ionic has a CDN for Ionic v1 files at http://code.ionicframework.com
 * [ionic-bower](https://github.com/ionic-team/ionic-bower) - Ionic v1 is/was available on [Bower](https://bower.io/)
 * [ionic-native-bower](https://github.com/ionic-team/ionic-native-bower) - Makes Ionic Native available via bower for Ionic v1